tombarys/roam-depot-nautilus/README.md

 ### 3. Adjust your settings

 Additionally, you can easily change parameters to better suit your needs (in the Roam Depot extension Settings):
-- your workday start time; choices are 6am, 7am, 8am (default)
+- set your workday start time; choices are 6am, 7am, 8am (default)
-- the text (e.g. tag) prefix that will inserted above the the spiral
+- set the text (e.g. tag) prefix that will be inserted above the the spiral
-- the length of the legend text (longer task description than specified will be stripped from spiral legend)
+- set the length of the legend text (longer task description than specified will be stripped from spiral legend)
-- the default duration of the task (when creating a new to-do, you can leave it without specifics and it will default to the setting)
+- set the default duration of the task (when creating a new to-do, you can leave it without specifics and it will default to the setting)
-- the custom word or #tag that will enforce red color ovewrite for important tasks in spiral (use simple word or #word tag _without_ spaces and brackets in the Settings; then use the same notation in your text blocks; do not use [[word]] or #[[word]], it will not work.)
+- set the custom word or #tag that will enforce red color ovewrite for important tasks in spiral (choose simple word or #word tag _without_ spaces and brackets in the Settings; then activate the same notation in your text blocks; do not use [[word]] or #[[word]], it will not match.)

 Important: All settings will not manifest retroactively in old Nautiluses, but just when creating a new instance using the `;;Nautilus` template.